haofanwang/T2I-Adapter-for-Diffusers/README.md

 # Acknowledgement
 The diffusers pipeline is supported by [HimariO](https://github.com/HimariO/diffusers-t2i-adapter/blob/adapter/main.py), this repo is highly built on the top of it (fixed several typos) and works just as a handy tutorial.

+# Contact
+The repo is still under active development, if you have any issue when using it, feel free to open an issue.